 Students will be assessed through written coursework, examinations, group projects, presentations and discussions in lectures, seminars and tutorials.

-The UK is home to modern sport, and students can expect to receive quality teaching from experts in the field.
+The UK is home to the modern sport, and students can expect to receive quality teaching from experts in the field.
 Sports science is a new academic discipline, but that does not mean it isn’t taken seriously.
 Advances in medicine and technology will continue to alter how we study physical activity.
 Students will become knowledgeable in techniques, engineering, anatomy and biology.

-Particular job areas include, physiologist, teaching and lecturing, fitness centre manager, sports scientist, sports administration, sports therapy, coaching, activities manager or event management.
+Particular job areas include physiologist, teaching and lecturing, fitness centre manager, sports scientist, sports administration, sports therapy, coaching, activities manager or event management.

 There are Masters of Arts (MA) degrees available for students wishing to continue their education, such as sports science, applied sports physiology, clinical biomechanics, sports nutrition, clinical practice for sports injuries, and sports and exercise medicine.

 Join the 75,000 students that have already found their future career by taking our short 60-second degree quiz.
 Find out what you're like and what you could do, by discovering your strengths, personality, what you're passionate about, and some jobs and degree subjects that may be perfect for you!Take Uni Degree Quiz